Masonic Ego - Positive Or Negative ?

 The first conclusion I reached was that change comes

-slowly not because our leaders at the top cannot envision it, but because our
+slowly not because our leaders at the top cannot envision it, but

 past officers are resistant and suspicious of change.